-A bunch of flowers is a beautiful addition to any interior, but not a long-lasting one.
-However, once you learn how to dry flowers, you can make them last for so much longer, and can save money that you would have used to splash out on a fresh bouquet.
+Fresh flowers are a beautiful addition to any interior, but not a long-lasting one.
+However, once you learn how to dry flowers, you can make your blooms last for so much longer, and can save money that you would have used to splash out on a fresh bouquet.

-Caroline Grimble, lead florist at Bloom & Wild, says: “Dried flowers are a great addition in the home as they look lovely and last such a long time.
+“Dried flowers are a great addition in the home as they look lovely and last such a long time," says Caroline Grimble, lead florist at Bloom & Wild.

 "When we talk to our newlywed customers, we find that pressing and drying their bouquet to preserve as a keepsake is sometimes more important than saving their dress.
 The flowers they chose, when dried, last forever to then be passed down."

 Alternatively, you may want to create a dried flower bouquet with flowers you've grown in your garden, such as fragrant lavender, or you may be buying blooms specifically to make a dried-flower arrangement for a stunning decoration at a wedding or other special occasion.

 If you want to move away from buying fresh flowers each week and would rather have a more lasting display, buying flowers to dry for a bouquet you have in mind can create a beautiful decoration in any room.